JupiterOne-Archives/docs-old/docs/jupiterone-data-model.md

 `Project`          | A software development project.
 Can be used for other generic projects as well but the defined properties are geared towards software development projects.
 `Queue`            | A scheduling queue of computing processes or devices.
 `Record`           | A DNS record; or an official record (e.g. Risk); or a written document (e.g. Policy/Procedure); or a reference (e.g. Vulnerability/Weakness).
 The exact record type is captured in the _type property of the Entity.
-`RecordEntity`     | A node in the graph database that represents a Record Entity, with a set of different defined common properties than standard (resource) entities.
 `Repository`       | A repository that contains resources.
 For example, a Docker container registry repository hosting Docker container images.
 `Requirement`      | An individual requirement for security, compliance, regulation or design.
 `Resource`         | A generic assignable resource.
 A resource is typically non-functional by itself unless used by or attached to a host or workload.